 ELIGIBILITY FOR FINANCIAL ASSISTANCE: It will be the policy of LCC to provide financial assistance awards to students who remain in good academic standing and who are making satisfactory academic progress toward the completion of their degree or certificate.
-Federal law specifies that by the end of the second academic year (measured as a period of time, not by grade level) students must have a "C" average to remain eligible for student financial assistance.
+LCC's SAP policy specifies that by the end of the second academic year (measured as a period of time, not by grade level) students must have a "C" average to remain eligible for student financial assistance.
 Progress will be monitored after grades have posted for each fall and spring semester, as well as the summer session.

-QUALITATIVE AND QUANTITATIVE ACADEMIC PROGRESS REQUIREMENTS FOR CONTINUED FINANCIAL ASSISTANCE: Students will be considered in good standing and making academic progress if they maintain at least a 2.0 cumulative GPA ("C" average) and successfully complete at least 80% of the total number of cumulative credit hours attempted (Pace of Completion), provided that the student is enrolled.
+QUALITATIVE AND QUANTITATIVE ACADEMIC PROGRESS REQUIREMENTS FOR CONTINUED FINANCIAL ASSISTANCE: Students will be considered in good standing and making academic progress if they maintain at least a 2.0 cumulative GPA ("C" average) and successfully complete at least 66.67% of the total number of cumulative credit hours attempted (Pace of Completion), provided that the student is enrolled.

-A letter grade of U, I, W, AU, or F does not constitute successful completion and may affect eligibility for financial assistance in terms of hours completed and in some cases GPA.
-Additionally, it is the student's responsibility to bring to the LCC Financial Aid Office official notification from the Registrar of all grade changes that occur to his or her transcript after the official posting of grades for the semester.
+A letter grade of U, I, W, or F does not constitute successful completion and may affect eligibility for financial assistance in terms of hours completed and in some cases GPA.
+Additionally, it is the student's responsibility to bring to the LCC Office of Student Financial Assistance official notification from the Registrar of all grade changes that occur to his or her transcript after the official posting of grades for the semester.

 Students will be notified in writing if he or she has been placed on a Warning, Suspension, or Probation Status within twenty (20) days after the term is completed.
-Appeals must be received within five (5) working days of the date of a suspension letter.
+Appeals should be submitted by priority deadlines to ensure adequate processing time for the committee.